ozvar/monitor_creation/README.md

 The problem is tackled sequentially:
 1. A representative set of input data is degraded for $n^k$ combinations, with $k$ influencing factors that may impact input data at runtime (e.g., fog, rain), and $n$ different values of  the perturbation value $\epsilon$ (see combineTransform.py).
 2. The performance of the ML component is tested on each of the $n^k$ degraded datasets.
-Each dataset is labelled according to its accuracy class, specified a priori by the developer of the monitor (see labelDataset.py).
+Each dataset is labelled according to its accuracy class, specified a priori by the developer of the monitor (see labelData.py).
 3. Image data is prepared for training by randomly selecting $ntrainind$ and $ntestind$ degraded datasets from each accuracy class.
 Datasets are then concatenated, randomly shuffled, and pickled under *data.pickle* (see prepareData.py).
 4. A deep learning model is trained to classify images based on their accuracy class.
-When deployed together with the original ML component, the monitor may then trigger a safety assessment upon detecting input data that is likely to result in unacceptable performance.
+When deployed together with the original ML component, the monitor may then trigger a safety assessment upon detecting input data that is likely to result in unacceptable performance (see createMonitor).

 ### Prerequisites

 python == 3.8.1